Eden Cruise Wharf

 It comprises an independent chairperson, and community representatives from port businesses, maritime user groups, residents surrounding the Port of Eden and the relevant maritime authority, a council representative, and members of the project team.

 Meeting minutes – 23 September 2020

 Previous Modification of Project - Approved

 As a result of the COVID-19 crisis, cruise operations ceased in Eden.
 The last cruise ship visit occurred on 10 March 2020 and at this point in time it is not known when operations will re-commence.
 The COVID-19 crisis together with the recent summer bushfires, have resulted in reduced business activity in the region and subsequent negative economic impacts to the local community.

-Port Authority proposes to modify the Project Approval to optimise the usage and capacity of the Cruise Wharf by vessels less than 100 metres in length, such as fishing vessels, tugs, barges, lines boats or yachts, at times when it is not occupied by a cruise ship.
-The proposal will have a positive socio-economic impact on the local community, contributing to the creation of jobs and stimulating economic activity in the area.
-A Modification application has been lodged with Department of Planning, Industry and Environment (DPIE).
+Port Authority proposed to modify the Project Approval to optimise the usage and capacity of the Cruise Wharf by vessels less than 100 metres in length, such as fishing vessels, tugs, barges, lines boats or yachts, at times when it is not occupied by a cruise ship.
+The proposal has a positive socio-economic impact on the local community, contributing to the creation of jobs and stimulating economic activity in the area.

 phone: +61 2 6496 4721